lukasm91/environment/README.md

 ## Usage

-The script `get_env` will return an environment fitting to the system.
+The script `getenv` will return an environment fitting to the system.
 By default the system selects the `gnu` environment.
 If no environment file matches the `hostname` then the default environment is returned (`env.default.sh`).